 The availability of well-paid, three-month contracts to work in the Outback or other remote locations is also a drawcard.

-One Australian agency’s website features profiles of two Kiwi nurses taking up short-term rural and remote contracts that highlight another trend – the mid-life nursing OE.
+One Australian agency’s website, Healthcare Australia, features profiles of two Kiwi nurses taking up short-term rural and remote contracts that highlight another trend – the mid-life nursing OE.

 One profile is of an Australian-based young Kiwi doing the traditional OE of nursing for 6–8 months and then travelling – last year it was to SouthEast Asia and the year before to Paris.

 The other profile is of a Queenstown-based nurse with grown-up children (one based in Australia) who has been crossing the Tasman regularly for around a decade, initially taking short-term contracts to explore Australia but now returning to her favourite remote outposts.

 Contracts with hospitals in Saudi Arabia or the less restrictive neighbouring United Arab Emirates states like Dubai or Abu Dhabi is another option chosen by some Kiwis for their working holidays.
 While choosing to nurse in restrictive Saudi is not for everyone, the opportunity to work for a tax-free salary, with free rent and frequent leave does appeal to some.

 Nurses seeking jobs in countries with more complex registration requirements most commonly use agencies to help them.
 The NZNO recommends nurses ask around for word of mouth references or personal experiences as the best way to check out an agency.
 It also advises nurses to have all overseas contracts checked out by a lawyer and to be suspicious of any agency that doesn’t allow them to do so.